-A Practical ZDM Solution
+A Practical Solution to Achieve Zero-Defect

 The advantage of this approach is the reduction of downtime associated with reconfiguring algorithms in high production variability manufacturing environments without any expert knowledge required.
 Levi explained, “Existing machine vision solutions cannot handle high production variability.
 Either manual intervention is required to reconfigure the algorithms or dependency on the tech vendor for updates leading to downtimes.”

 Another advantage of the Relimetrics approach is its ability to leverage data produced at different lines and plants to deliver a comprehensive QA solution for a customer’s global manufacturing environment.
 Levi also explained, “Today, the learnings from configuration changes in, let’s say, a plant in Singapore cannot be immediately transferred to another plant in Mexico.
-Whereas with Relimetrics solution, the learnings from one plant can be immediately shared with another plant in another part of the world.”
+Whereas with Relimetrics’ solution, the learnings from one plant can be immediately shared with another plant in another part of the world.”

 HPE Servers Inspected by HPE Servers

 These ZDM accomplishments are made possible by using advanced Intel® edge-computing technologies.
 Running computationally intensive machine-learning calculations at the edge enables error detection accuracy of more than 99.9 percent.

 In an amusing twist, the Relimetrics QA system used to inspect the server production line is itself based on HPE servers.
 Specifically, Relimetrics uses HPE Edgeline EL4000 servers based on powerful Intel® Xeon® processors.

 But the critical contributions from Intel go beyond hardware.
 Levi said, “Intel provides the software and the architecture that enables Relimetrics to make the best use of their CPUs.
 Their technology is critical to the quality assurance solution because it enables us to run computationally intensive calculations at high speed.”